Dr Juan Jose Perez Moreno

 In neurons, endoplasmic reticulum (ER) is not only found in the cell body, but also extends into dendrites and axonal presynaptic terminals.
 Axonal ER comprises a tubular network of mainly smooth ER, whose function is still poorly understood.
 In humans, mutations of several axonal ER-shaping proteins result in hereditary spastic paraplegia (HSP), a motor axon degeneration disease.

 Using Drosophila as model system, we try to understand the functional consequences of disrupting the axonal ER presence or continuity.

 Associated News Items

 Pérez-Moreno JJ, Bischoff M, Martín-Bermudo MD, Estrada B (2014), “The conserved transmembrane proteoglycan Perdido/Kon-tiki is essential for myofibrillogenesis and sarcomeric structure in Drosophila.”
-J Cell Sci 127(14):3162-73
+Journal of Cell Science 127(14):3162-73